Southwestern Athletic Conference: Baseball

-This is a list of the last ten SWAC baseball champions; for the full history, see the list of Southwestern Athletic Conference baseball champions.
+This is a list of the last 10 SWAC baseball champions; for the full history, see the list of Southwestern Athletic Conference baseball champions.
 In recent decades, the conference tournament has determined the overall champions; for specifics concerning the tournament in particular, see the Southwestern Athletic Conference baseball tournament.

 SWAC marching bands

-Marching bands have a rich tradition being a centerpiece of pride and school spirit for each institution in the conference.
+Marching bands have a rich tradition being a centerpiece of school spirit and pride for each institution in the conference.
 Furthermore, the competitiveness, prestige, pageantry, and showmanship of SWAC marching bands significantly add to the unique identity and culture of the conference.